danbrick92/general-ai/PI_README.md

 # Raspberry Pi Instructions
-These are the steps I took to get the Raspberry PI working
+These are the steps I took to get the Raspberry PI working .
+This supports chat right now.

 ## Hardware Required